 Hola friends!
 Late last night I flew back home from my vacation in Mexico and I couldn’t wait to get into the kitchen today.
 One of my wonderful readers suggested Sopa de Fideo to me a couple weeks ago and I thought this would be an appropriate time to give it a try (kind of like a final celebration of all the wonderful things I saw and experienced in Mexico).

-This incredibly simple soup is easy to make, full of flavor, and (of course) inexpensive.
-What makes it special is the toasted vermicelli noodles that add a little extra depth of flavor compared to your every day noodle soup.
 There are a million ways to make Sopa de Fideo, so I put my own spin on it with a little cumin, lime juice, and fresh cilantro (because I LOVE lime in soup).
-If you want to make this soup a little heartier, you can add some shredded chicken, or store bought rotisserie chicken.
+If you want to make this soup a little heartier, you can add some shredded chicken, or store-bought rotisserie chicken.
 If you want to have fun with toppings, try a few chunks of avocado, some crumbled queso fresco, or even a few tortilla chips.
 I ate mine plain and simple as described below and loved every spoonful!

 Sopa de Fideo